bennytcox/about-me/README.md

 ### 📌 Featured Projects

 Check out my pinned repositories below for:
-- SDSU assignments & capstone research
+- Undergraduate coding/analysis assignments
-- SQL querying over large databases
+- Graduate coding/analysis assignments
-- Python projects with data visualization
+- Unforutantely at this time code for USGS/NASA projects is confidential and CANNOT be shared externally

 ---